 CANADA’S REAL ESTATE MARKET: THE CHINESE EL DORADO

-Show can this phenomenon be explained?
-Why do the one living there can’t afford to buy a house in their city?
-The explication is simple: Chinese investors are worried about the instable situation of the Chinese Renminbi (RMB) and the declining economy, so their solution to preserve their savings is to send them abroad by investing in foreign real estate (Read also “Where Chinese buy overseas properties?”).
+How can this phenomenon be explained?
+Why do the ones living there can’t afford to buy a house in their city?
+The explication is simple: Chinese investors are worried about the unstable situation of the Chinese Renminbi (RMB) and the declining economy, so their solution to preserve their savings is to send them abroad by investing in foreign real estate (Read also “Where Chinese buy overseas properties?”).

-Why are they choosing Canada as destination?
-The first reason to such an attraction for the Canadian market is because the country’s situation is considered as good and safe.
+Why are they choosing Canada as a destination?
+The first reason for such an attraction for the Canadian market is because the country’s situation is considered good and safe.
 Canadian real estate market is comparable to the US one, and there has always been a migration move from Asia to the West coast of Canada.
-Since wealthy Chinese are investing in the real estate there, the prices are still going up, attracting more and more investors and this creating an important housing bubble.
-Some cities are entering a new technologic era such as Waterloo or Ontario, which also overheat the house market.
+Since wealthy Chinese are investing in real estate there, the prices are still going up, attracting more and more investors and thus creating an important housing bubble.
+Some cities are entering a new technologic era such as Waterloo or Ontario, which also overheat the housing market.